-Puentes Review is an online magazine that promotes and celebrates the work of Latinx writers and creators in Australia.
+Puentes Review is an online magazine that promotes and celebrates the work of Latin American/Latinx creatives in Australia & New Zealand.

-Founded by Gabriella Munoz in 2020, Puentes Review champions new Latinx writers and voices.
+Founded by Gabriella Munoz in 2020, Puentes Review champions emerging writers of all ages.

 Gabriella Munoz – Founder & Editor

 Gabriella is a Mexican-born writer and editor based in Naarm, Melbourne.
 She has edited print and online magazines in Mexico and Australia.
 Gabriella was the 2018 Digital Writer in Residence at Writers Victoria and a 2019 Wheeler Centre Hot Desk Fellow.
 She's a proud member of West Writers 2021-2022.
 Gabriella studied Media and Communication, and Children's and Young Adult Literature at the Universidad Iberoamericana in Mexico City and has a Master's in English from the University of Sydney.
 She writes essays, short stories and poetry, and has been published in Meanjin, Cordite, the Australian Multilingual Project and Mascara Literary Review, amongst others.

 Fernanda Fain-Binda – Proof-reader

 Fernanda is a London-born writer and proof-reader, based in Melbourne.
 Her parents are from Mendoza, Argentina.
 Fernanda is bilingual (English/Spanish) and loves reading, writing, and researching non-fiction.
 She studied Modern Iberian and Latin American Regional Studies at University College London, and has a Master’s in Arts Policy and Management from Birkbeck College.
 Fernanda has written for SBS, ABC, the Arts Wellbeing Collective, Being magazine, and Eureka Street.